sanyamsmulay/instrument-panel-analog-gauges/build-tools/README.md

 ## Files

+### Build System
+- `Containerfile.linux`: Defines the Linux build environment with all required dependencies
-- `Containerfile`: Defines the build environment with all required dependencies
+- `Containerfile.windows`: Defines the Windows build environment with all required dependencies
 - `container-build.sh`: Internal script that handles the actual build process for different architectures

+### Run Scripts
+- `scripts/build-and-run-x86.sh`: Builds and runs the application directly on a Linux x86_64 desktop
+- `scripts/run-in-container.sh`: Runs the pre-built application in a container with X11 forwarding

 ## Usage